ezramizrahi/cypress_test_examples/README.md

 ```sh
 npm run e2e
 ```
-6. Select the test spec you want to run in the Cypress window.
+6. Select the test spec you want to run in the Cypress window